 Up until recently, regular users could view pages that included the 3rd degree Linkedin connections.
 Now, it’s disabled and I’m prompted to find additional results in Sales Navigator.
 Historically, the non-Premium LinkedIn accounts allowed for standard search queries to be performed.
 Granted, you weren’t able to see as many pages, profiles, or datapoints as your Premium counterparts.

 Now, it’s zero..

-Let me start by saying that we at FoxBound strongly advocate the usage of LinkedIn as a sales professional.
-It’s critical for networking, making connections, and reaching opportunity that would otherwise be out of reach.
+Let me start by saying that we at FoxBound strongly advocate the usage of LinkedIn to sales professionals.
+It’s critical for networking, making connections, and reaching opportunities that would otherwise be out of reach.
 We ourselves leverage Sales Navigator on a daily basis and will likely continue to do so for the rest of our careers.